sharkdp/great-puzzles/blindfolded-tricks/puzzle.md

 ## Puzzle one

 There is a deck of 52 cards on the table in front of you.
-Ten of them are face-up and the rest are face-down.
-Split the deck such that each new stack has an equal number of face-up cards.
+Ten cards in the deck are face-up and the rest are face-down (the face-up cards are distributed randomly within the deck).
+Split the deck into two stacks (of possibly unequal sizes) such that each stack has an equal number of face-up cards.

 [See the solution](solution1.md)